Fibird/rosNetconfig/README.md

 ```
 or simply replace source with `.`.

-And then you need to input the hostname of remote robot side.
+And then you will be prompted to input the hostname of remote robot side.
+You can get it using command `hostname` in your remote robot.

 In other ways, you can pass the hostname as a command argument: